dillonredding/dillonredding.github.io/_posts/2025-10-12-superfluous-optionality.md

 }
 ```

 There’s corollary method called `onSome` that runs a function that accepts the value in the `Option`.
-We’ve already seen how to do this with smart-casting.
+We’ve already seen how to do this with smart-casting, but `?.also` provides a more functional approach.

 ## Summary